-The 2007 results of operations were significantly affected by the August 2006 Identix merger and the August 2006 acquisition of Iridian, October 2006 acquisition of SpecTal, and the 2007 acquisition of ComnetiX.
-Approximately \$1.9 million of the operating loss recorded in 2007 is related to the aforementioned acquisitions.
+The 2007 results of operations were significantly affected by the August 2006 Identix merger and the August 2006 acquisition of Iridian, the October 2006 acquisition of SpecTal, the February 2007 acquisition of ComnetiX, and the July 2007 acquisitions of ACI and McClendon, (collectively the "Acquisitions").
+Approximately \$3.9 million and \$3.1 million of the operating income recorded for the three and nine months ended September 30, 2007, respectively, and approximately \$2.0 million of operating loss recorded for the three and nine months ended September 30, 2006, is related to the Acquisitions.